 This is a simple question, but patients are often confused by the difference.
-This is often because dental offices don’t do a good job explaining the difference.
+Dental offices often don’t do a good job explaining the difference.
 Sadly, periodontal disease is still one of the most under-diagnosed and under-treated diseases in the United States.
-Part of the reason for the lack of treatment does come from the lack of proper diagnosis.
-The other part is, many patients believe that treatment for periodontal disease is too uncomfortable or that it doesn’t work very well.
+Sadly, many patients believe that treatment for periodontal disease is uncomfortable or doesn’t work well.
 Fortunately, we now have a genuine treatment that both works and is comfortable: Laser Periodontal TherapyTM.
 Still, it is important to understand the difference between gingivitis and periodontal disease.

 In the simplest terms, gingivitis is inflammation of the gums, caused by a build-up of plaque around the teeth.
 It happens quickly, if you don’t regularly brush and floss.
 Think of it like a paper cut on your skin: it gets red, irritated, sore, and may bleed a bit, but if you take good care of it by putting ointment on and a bandaid (the equivalent of good brushing and flossing), it will go away quickly.

 What do you need to do to cure gingivitis?

 - Flossing at least once, preferably twice/day, with good technique, and possibly